mattdimicelli/No_Framework_Todo_List_Using_BaaS/readme.md

 implemented the transformations to my local data necessary to save them to the Firestore database, and vice-versa.

-One option for my that I enabled which I though was particularly cool is called "database persistence", which essentially replicates the functionality of localStorage, since it uses a cached version of the data from the online Firestore database (if there is in fact data in the database) when the internet connection is dropped, and it updates the Firestore database once and internet connection is reestablished.
+One option that enabled in the database configuration which I though was particularly cool is called "database persistence", which essentially replicates the functionality of localStorage, since it uses a cached version of the data from the online Firestore database (if there is in fact data in the database) when the internet connection is dropped, and it updates the Firestore database once and internet connection is reestablished.
+So, this app preserves all of the functionality that the original, backend-less app had.